-The Philanthropy Australia website reports that there are around 5,000 philanthropic organisations in Australia, giving more than \$500 million per year.
+The Giving Australia Report 2016 reported that there are around 5,000 philanthropic organisations in Australia, giving more than \$850 million per year.
 This includes almost 3,000 Private Ancillary Funds (PAF) and Public Ancillary Funds (PuAF), and nearly 2,000 charitable trusts and foundations administered by trustee companies.

-In 2012-13, donations, bequests and legacies from households in Australia amounted to approximately \$4 billion, based on Australian Bureau of Statistics data.
+In 2018-19, donations, bequests and legacies from households in Australia amounted to approximately \$4 billion, based on Australian Bureau of Statistics data.

-The total of \$4.5 billion per year in philanthropic funds is a substantial pool of resources that Australia's community sporting organisations are currently excluded from accessing.
+The total of nearly \$5 billion per year in philanthropic funds is a substantial pool of resources that Australia's community sporting organisations are currently excluded from accessing.

-If Australia's community sporting clubs could attract just 1.0% of these grants, donations, legacies and bequests it would result in a very helpful \$45 million being injected into community sporting organisations each year.
+If Australia's community sporting clubs could attract just 1.0% of these grants, donations, legacies and bequests it would result in a very helpful \$45-50 million being injected into community sporting organisations each year.